morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 **All files need to live in the same folder to work correctly.
 *** Works with multiple instances running.

+## v2.1.8 - Disabled PBAI when pasting from CPB

-## v2.1.6 - Fix for some 21 team db with missing PSALs and ARTL
+## v2.1.7 - Fix for some 21 team db with missing PSALs and ARTL

 ## v2.1.6 - Reoriented Plays vertically left to right